EndBug/add-and-commit/README.md

     # Default: author of the commit that triggered the run
     author_email: mail@example.com

+    # Name of the branch to use, if different from the one that triggered the workflow
+    # Default: the branch that triggered the run
+    branch: some-branch

     # The local path to the directory where your repository is located.
 You should use actions/checkout first to set it up
     # Default: '.'
     cwd: './path/to/the/repo'

-    # Whether to use the --force option on `git add`, in order to bypass eventual gitignores
-    # Default: false
-    force: true

-    # Whether to use the --signoff option on `git commit`
-    # Default: false
-    signoff: true

     # The message for the commit
     # Default: 'Commit from GitHub Actions'
     message: 'Your commit message'

-    # Name of the branch to use, if different from the one that triggered the workflow
-    # Default: the branch that triggered the workflow (from GITHUB_REF)
-    ref: 'someOtherBranch'

     # The arguments for the `git rm` command (see the paragraph below for more info)
     # Default: ''
     remove: "./dir/old_file.js"

-    # Name of the tag to add to the new commit (see the paragraph below for more info)
+    # Whether to use the --signoff option on `git commit` (only `true` and `false` are accepted)
+    # Default: false
+    signoff: true

+    # Arguments for the git tag command (the tag name always needs to be the first word not preceded by an hyphen)
     # Default: ''
-    tag: "v1.0.0"
+    tag: "v1.0.0 --force"

   env:
     # This is necessary in order to push a commit to the repo